samcorcos/programming-cs/cseducation.md

 Even if we dismiss the notion that many people just don't grasp programming as well as others, Dan Bricklin, a decorated technologist best known for inventing the electronic spreadsheet, offers another take:

 > Programming is a very error-prone business, especially with "typed-statement" systems.
-Most of them are very intolerant of errors (even simple typos).
-You must really have a good conceptual model of how each individual statement (and its sub-components) effects the result in conjunction with each other statement.
-You have to know how to check for proper operation (testing) and how to find out what to fix if it isn't (debugging).
-Unless you are totally immersed in that particular programming system (understanding the varieties and subtleties of its statements and functions) it is very hard for most people to do this.
-Most people will not get immersed in such systems that way.
+Most of them are very intolerant of errors (even simple typos)...Unless you are totally immersed in that particular programming system...it is very hard for most people to do...
 > ...this is not to say that many people can't get immersed in systems that require such understanding.
 They do in many parts of their lives.
 For example, lawyers and tax accountants routinely work with such complexity in their contracts and planning.
-Doctors work with an untold number of variables.
-Someone planning a big party has to work out the food, matching paper goods, favors, invitation list, entertainment, etc. Yet, all of these people rarely program computers in addition.
-It's just that people who aren't professional or hobbyist programmers usually don't want to get so immersed in something that is infrequently done and not part of the rest of their lives.
+Doctors work with an untold number of variables...It's just that people who aren't professional or hobbyist programmers usually don't want to get so immersed in something that is infrequently done and not part of the rest of their lives.
 The question really isn't "Why Johnny can't program" but rather "Why Johnny won't or doesn't choose to program".

 Instead of splitting people into performance-based buckets, he considers motivations and complexity and suggests that maybe there's some self-selection going on.
 Maybe some people just don't want to invest heavily in something for which they see correspondingly little use.
 Maybe some people like some flavors of complexity but not others.